JensonChoi/netflix-clone/README.md

 Server side code is deployed as API endpoints using Netlify serverless functions

-The database is queried using the GraphQL API, and pagination in GraphQL is applied to accommodate devices of different sizes
+The database is queried using the GraphQL API, and GraphQL pagination is applied to accommodate devices of different sizes

 ## Homepage
 <img src="https://github.com/JensonChoi/netflix-clone/blob/main/assets/homepage.gif" width="1000" height="600" />